 King County’s regional E-911 system provides an emergency communications link between the people of King County and appropriate public safety responders, who are dispatched from 12 “public safety answering points” (PSAPs) across the county.

 In addition to approving the Regional E-911 Strategic Plan, the legislation creates a new advisory governing body to coordinate decision-making and funding recommendations to sustain the countywide service.

-Dunn was joined by Councilmembers Claudia Balducci and Kathy Lambert as the Council’s representatives on the E911 Leadership Group, which approved the plan adopted by Council.
+Lambert was joined by County Councilmembers Claudia Balducci and Reagan Dunn as the Council’s representatives on the E911 Leadership Group, which approved the plan adopted by Council.

 The new Regional Advisory Governing Board created by the legislation will make recommendations to the King County E-911 Program Office and County elected officials.
 The plan anticipates that over the next five years the board will work to replace the current analog technology while also balancing expenditures and revenues to sustain the system.

 “The 911 industry faces significant challenges in keeping pace with ever more complex technology and the high cost of that technology.
 This new ordinance is an important step forward in following national best practices that require increased coordination between all emergency services providers,” said Tom Orr, Executive Director of NORCOM, which provides 911 call answering and emergency communications services to 14 fire agencies and 6 police agencies in Northeast and Southwest King County.
 “We are grateful to Councilmembers Balducci and Lambert and the entire Regional E-911 Strategic Plan Leadership Group for their work in addressing the future of 911 in King County.”